MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

 - If you co-manage devices with Configuration Manager, feature updates policies might not immediately take effect on devices when you newly configure the [Windows Update policies workload](../../configmgr/comanage/workloads.md#windows-update-policies) to Intune.
 This delay is temporary but can initially result in devices updating to a later feature update version than is configured in the policy.

-  To prevent this initial delay from impacting your co-managed devices, configure a [Windows 10 feature update policy](../protect/windows-10-feature-updates.md) and target the policy to your devices before you configure them for co-management or you shift the Windows Update workload to Intune.
+  To prevent this initial delay from impacting your co-managed devices, configure a [Feature updates for Windows 10 and later](../protect/windows-10-feature-updates.md) policy and target the policy to your devices before you configure them for co-management or you shift the Windows Update workload to Intune.
 You can validate whether a device is enrolled for the feature update profile by checking the [Windows feature update report](../protect/windows-update-compliance-reports.md#use-the-windows-10-and-later-feature-updates-organizational-report) under the Reporting node in the Microsoft Endpoint Management admin console.

 - When the device checks in to the Windows Update service, the device's group membership is validated against the security groups assigned to the feature updates policy settings for any feature update holds.